TheKrafter/thekrafter.github.io/kraftersrealm/season4-changelog.md

 #### Minecraft
 - Minecraft 1.21
 - Mobs no longer have a chance of dropping their head when killed
-- Players now have a 5% change of dropping their head when killed
+- Players now have a 5% chance of dropping their head when killed
 - You can shift and right-click a banner with a map to make it show on the [world map](https://realm.krafterdev.xyz)
 - You can leash other players and various mobs
 - Minecrarts are 8x faster when placed on stone, 2x faster on gravel, and half as fast on soul sand